mangOH/EinkDhub/README.md

-# Experimental dhub app that displays simple strings on a Framebuffer device
+# Experimental dhub app that displays simple strings on a Framebuffer device assuming Eink

 Integration of LittlevGL graphics library with Dhub interface app to allow writes to a Framebuffer device.
 So far tested with Waveshare 2.13